Seeing the Arrow of Time in Large Multimodal Models: Approach

 Given question $q$, let $\{o_i\}_i^G$ denote the set of $G$ candidate responses generated by $\pi_{\theta}$.
 We design a reward signal to rank these responses within the GRPO framework, integrating two complementary objectives: target fidelity and reverse reward.

 \paragraph{Target Fidelity Reward} First, we define a fidelity reward encouraging alignment between each candidate response $o_i$ and the target response $o^\star$, $r_i^{\mathrm{\ fid}} = \mathrm{Similarity}(o_i, o^\star)$.
-The function $\mathrm{Similarity}(\cdot, \cdot)$ returns a scalar between 0 and 1 and is calculated via accuracy matching (1.0 if $o_i = o^\star$, else 0.0) for MCQ tasks, or via an LLM-based similarity score for open-ended QA and captioning (see Supp. for the specific prompts and the LLM judge employed).
+The function $\mathrm{Similarity}(\cdot, \cdot)$ returns a scalar between 0 and 1 and is calculated via accuracy matching (1.0 if $o_i = o^\star$, else 0.0) for MCQ tasks, or via an LLM-based similarity score for open-ended QA and captioning (see Supp.~\ref{supp_sec:arrowrl} for the specific prompts and the LLM judge employed).

 \paragraph{Reverse Reward} Second, central to ArrowRL is the reverse reward.
 Rewarding only fidelity to the target response $o^\star$ (via $r_i^{\mathrm{\ fid}}$) can be insufficient for capturing directional nuance—particularly if $o^\star$ lacks temporal progression details.
 Therefore, we utilize the reversed video (denoted by $\tilde v$) as a natural directional contrast signal, which often distinguishes itself from the forward version, to enforce AoT sensitivity.
 Intuitively, an AoT-sensitive model should yield different responses when observing the same video in different sequential order \KG{(though not without exceptions, which we handle below).} Specifically, we maximize the dissimilarity between forward candidate responses $o_i$ and the reverse response $\tilde o$, i.e., the response produced by $\pi_\theta$ when given $\tilde v$.
 The reverse reward is thus defined as: $r_i^{\mathrm{\ rev}} = 1-\mathrm{Similarity}(o_i, \tilde o)$.
-This reward design discourages generic or static responses and compels attention to the dynamic, directional details conveyed by AoT in forward $v$.
+This reward design discourages generic or static responses and compels attention to the dynamic, directional details conveyed by AoT in forward $v$. \CR{Note that in this process, the reversed video ($\tilde v$) is utilized solely as a signal for computing the reverse reward ($r_i^{\mathrm{\ rev}}$); the training objective always pertains to generating correct and temporally-aware responses for the forward video ($v$), not to improving responses conditioned on the reversed video itself.}

 \SX{Fig.~\ref{fig:rev_reward} illustrates this mechanism.
 A candidate response $o_i$ that incorrectly mirrors the reverse-conditioned response $\tilde o$ will receive a low $r_i^{\mathrm{\ rev}}$.
 For instance (left example), both $o_2$ and $\tilde o$ describe ``cooking beef'' (where $\tilde o$'s description is contextually wrong for the forward video), thus $o_2$ is penalized via a lower reward.
 In the right example, given that the reversed video yields an $\tilde o$ of ``picking up'', candidate $o_2$ stating ``placing...on'' shows larger dissimilarity from $\tilde o$ than the more generic candidate $o_1$ stating ``arranging''.
 Thus, $o_2$ receives a higher reward as it better reflects the forward video's distinct temporal dynamics.}